collegiumv/cv_doc_new/docs/cvos/browsers.md

 ### Chromium

-The open source upstream to Google Chrome.
+The open-source upstream to Google Chrome.
 Quite fast and very similar in appearance to Chrome.
 Chromium is not compatible with features such as Google session syncing and will not work with all flash content.
 Chromium is offered as an alternative to Chrome.
 For more information, please consult the [Chromium Project site](https://www.chromium.org/Home).

 ## Requesting Additional Browsers